wso2con2024/ballerina-tutorial/session-4/plain_data/README.md

 # Ballerina Data Values

-This sessions is dedicated to exploring how Ballerina supports Data-Oriented Programming (DOP) through its handling of plain data.
-Each provided example demonstrates the fundamental data types and structures in Ballerina, showcasing why it is an effective language for DOP.
+This sessions is dedicated to exploring the plain data.
+Each provided example demonstrates the fundamental data types and structures in Ballerina, showcasing why it is an effective language for handling data as data.

 ![Ballerina Values](PlainData.png)